 This is a Cairngorms classic.
-More massif than mountain, Beinn a' Ghlo comprises a fine trio of Munros along a magnificent, sinuous and initially hidden ridge above Blair Atholl, surrounded by no less than nineteen coires.
+More massif than mountain, Beinn a' Ghlo comprises a fine trio of Munros along a magnificent, sinuous and initially hidden ridge above Blair Atholl, surrounded by no less than 19 coires.
 In fact this is probably the best ridge walk in the southern Cairngorms, with easy high-level walking bookended by a steep ascent and descent.
 Airgiod Bheinn's sculpted form is the silver lining in the long return, literally - the name translates as Silver Hill.
-Speaking of the return, half of the six kilometre home run along the valley floor is on a soft stalkers' path which provides a relaxing finish if the ground is dry, but notorious for bog following heavy rain.
+Speaking of the return, half of the 6 km home run along the valley floor is on a soft stalkers' path which provides a relaxing finish if the ground is dry, but notorious for bog following heavy rain.

 |[Midway along the ridge, looking towards Braigh Coire Chruinn-bhalgain (left) and Carn nan Gabhar (right distance)]|

 Name: Walk: Beinn a' Ghlo-rious ★★★★☆

 Length: 22 km / 14 miles